Physics-informed PointNet: On how many irregular geometries can it solve an inverse problem simultaneously? Application

 \subsection{Effect of component weights in the PIPN loss function}

 We investigate four different formulas for the weight component of the sensor data in the PIPN loss function.
 More specifically, we set $\omega_0=50$ m$^{-1}$ in Eq. \ref{Eq17}, we set $\omega_1=50$ m$^{-1}$ and $r_1=800$ in Eq. \ref{Eq18}, and we set $\omega_2=\frac{50}{8}$ m$^{-1}$ and $r_2=3002$ in Eq. \ref{Eq19}.
 We display the evolution of the weight of the sensor component ($\omega_{\text{sensor}}$) during training in Fig. \ref{Fig10} for these four different setups (Eqs. \ref{Eq16}--\ref{Eq19}).
 The relative pointwise errors ($L^2$ norm) are tabulated in Table \ref{Tab5}.
-In general, the best PIPN performances are obtained when the sensor component ($\omega_{\text{sensor}}$) has a constant but higher value compared to the PDE component ($\omega_{\text{momentum}}$) (see Eq. \ref{Eq17} and Fig. \ref{Fig9}d) and when the sensor component ($\omega_{\text{sensor}}$) logarithmically decreases while still has a significantly higher value compared to the PDE component ($\omega_{\text{momentum}}$) during most of the training procedure (see Eq. \ref{Eq18} and Fig. \ref{Fig9}d).
+In general, the best PIPN performance is when $\omega_{\text{sensor}}$ is larger than $\omega_{\text{momentum}}$ and decreases either logarithmically or not at all (see Eq. \ref{Eq17} and Fig. \ref{Fig9}d as well as Eq. \ref{Eq18} and Fig. \ref{Fig9}d).

 Additionally, we plot the evolution of the PIPN loss function during training as a result of these four different formulas (see Eqs. \ref{Eq16}--\ref{Eq19}).
 These results demonstrate that setting a reasonably higher weight for the sensor component of the loss function (i.e., $\omega_{\text{sensor}}$) compared to the PDE component of the loss function (i.e., $\omega_{\text{momentum}}$) even during the entire training procedure leads to more accurate outputs.
 Mathematically, because PIPN is not informed of any boundary conditions in this problem, there are infinite solutions to the governing PDEs and thus obtaining the right solution is challenging for PIPN.
 But by setting a higher weight for the sensor data, PIPN is forced to have a priority for satisfying the mismatch between the network output and sensor data; however, this enforcement makes it convenient to also satisfy the governing PDEs because PIPN looks for the PDE solutions in the space created by the sensor data (rather than a weakly unknown space).